If you want one-to-one advice and guidance about your studies, there are a number of places you can go to.

 Sources of advice in your school of study

 If you are concerned about a particular piece of work, it might be best to ask members of staff who teach your course.
 They will often be able to help.
 Some subject areas identify particular members of staff who can offer guidance about learning and studying.
-Check the course information in your handbook or online, your school’s webpages, or ask your personal tutor or another member of staff for details.
+Check the course information in your handbook or online, your school’s webpages, or ask your Student Adviser or another member of student support staff for details.

 Advice from the Institute for Academic Development